Ilya Slepov

-Ilya Vyacheslavovich Slepov (Илья Вячеславович Слепов, born 10 April 1981 in Moscow) is a Russian triathlete and orienteer, Master of Sports of Russia in orienteering.
-He is also known as the founder and co-owner of Laboratoriya Bega (RunLab) sports shops chain and many different sports equipment enterprises.
+Ilya Vyacheslavovich Slepov (Илья Вячеславович Слепов, born 10 April 1981 in Moscow) is a Russian triathlete and orienteer, and a Master of Sports of Russia in orienteering.
+He is also known as the founder and co‑owner of the Laboratoriya Bega (RunLab) sports shop chain and of various sports equipment enterprises.

 Biography

-Ilya Slepov was born on 10 April 1981 in Moscow; the parents are Vyacheslav Sergeevich Slepov (born 15 March 1950, an engineer) and Elena Ivanovna Slepova (born 25 December 1952).
-He finished School No. 411 in 1998, he studied at the MSU Faculty of Geography in 1998-2003.
-He continued his orienteering sports career during his studies.
-He resides in Novogireyevo District, Moscow.
+Ilya Slepov was born on 10 April 1981 in Moscow to Vyacheslav Sergeevich Slepov (born 15 March 1950, an engineer) and Elena Ivanovna Slepova (born 25 December 1952).
+He graduated from School No. 411 in 1998, and then studied at the MSU Faculty of Geography from 1998 to 2003.
+He continued his orienteering career during his studies.
+He resides in the Novogireyevo District of Moscow.

 Sports career

-Slepov was fond of running and orienteering in his childhood.
-He began orienteering in SDYUSHOR School No. 54, the first coach was I.A.Tyurina.
-His next coaches were N.V.Morosanova, N.A.Valuyev and S.V.Balandinsky.
-In May 1991 he debuted at orienteering competitions and got to the 2nd place.
-His first diploma for 3rd place was won at Rubezh Slavy competitions in 1989.
-He won his first medal of Russian Championship in 2000, it was silver medal of final stage in Perm.
+Slepov was interested in running and orienteering from childhood.
+He began orienteering at SDYUSHOR School No. 54, under his first coach, I.A.
+Tyurina.
+His subsequent coaches included N.V.
+Morosanova, N.A.
+Valuyev, and S.V.
+Balandinsky.
+In May 1991, he made his debut in orienteering competitions and finished in second place.
+His first diploma, for third place, was won at the Rubezh Slavy competitions in 1989.
+He won his first Russian Championship medal in 2000 – a silver medal at the final stage in Perm.

-In 2005 Slepov debuted in rogaine at Russian Championship in Nizhny Novgorod.
-He was a member of Russia national orienteering team in 2006-2007 and participated in several stages of World Cup.
-Since 2009 he has been participating in amateur competitions of triathlon (including Ironman).
+In 2005, Slepov made his debut in rogaine at the Russian Championship in Nizhny Novgorod.
+He was a member of the Russian national orienteering team from 2006 to 2007 and participated in several World Cup stages.
+Since 2009, he has taken part in amateur triathlon competitions, including Ironman events.